codecov/umbrella/README.md

 $ make devenv.upload.shared
 ```

-## Using local Gazebo
+## Local Gazebo development

-If you're doing front-end development on Gazebo, there are situations where you
+If you're doing frontend development on Gazebo, there are situations where you
-may want to use your local Gazebo dev server running against your local
+may want to use your local Gazebo dev server with your local api/worker/shared
-api/worker/shared backend.
-This can be achieved by commenting out the default
+backend.
+This can be achieved by commenting out the default frontend service in
-frontend service in `docker-compose.yml` and uncommenting the the below
+`docker-compose.yml` and uncommenting the the below "Gazebo local development"
-"Gazebo local development" frontend service.
+frontend service.

-This alternative frontend container will run a yarn dev server inside the
+This alternative frontend service will run a yarn dev server inside the
-`codecov` docker network using your local Gazebo directory.
+`codecov` docker network using your local Gazebo working tree.

 Note that the default configuration assumes your `gazebo` project directory is
-a sibling directory to the `umbrella` directory.
-If this is not the case, you
+a sibling directory to your `umbrella` project directory.
+If this is not the
-will need to tweak the service's volume definition in `docker-compose.yml`.
+case, you will need to tweak the service's volume definition in
+`docker-compose.yml`.

 ## Extras